-The ACSP Community Forum engages our academic community on issues of urban and regional planning education and research.
-The Forum is open to all who are interested.
-You do not have to be an individual member of ACSP to engage on the Forum, or a faculty member in a school with institutional ACSP membership, although it is necessary to set up a free account and login to connect via the ACSP website.
-The Forum can be viewed on the ACSP website by anyone, though it is necessary to login in order to post to the Forum.
+You do not have to be an individual member of ACSP to engage on UNIVerse, or a faculty member in a school with institutional ACSP membership, although it is necessary to set up a free account and login to connect via the ACSP website.
+UNIVerse can be viewed on the ACSP website by anyone, though it is necessary to login in order to post.

 Not a member?
 Click here to learn more about membership options for institutions and individuals.
 Friends and colleagues can participate with ACSP with a Guest Account.
 There is no fee but there is limited access to the full benefits of the ACSP website.